HDLMake/hdl-make/docs/index.rst

 A basic testbench
 -----------------

-Now, if we focus on the ``testbench`` folder, we have that we have again two modules, targeted to cover both the VHDL and the Verilog based counter modules we have just seen.
+Now, if we focus on the ``testbench`` folder, we have again two modules, targeted to cover both the VHDL and the Verilog based counter modules we have just seen.

 .. code-block:: bash